GibbsConsulting/django-plotly-dash/docs/installation.rst

         ...
         ]

-The project directory name ``django_plotly_dash`` can also be used on its own if preferred, but this will then skip the use of readable application names in the Django admin interface.
+The project directory name ``django_plotly_dash`` can also be used on its own if preferred, but this will stop the use of readable application names in the Django admin interface.

 The application's routes need to be registered within the routing structure by an appropriate ``include`` statement in